How do I know if I am suicidal?

 Veterans Crisis Line

 This website connects Veterans in crisis and their families and friends with qualified, caring VA responders through a confidential toll-free hotline and online chat.
-If you are thinking about death or suicide, call the Veterans Crisis Line now at 1-800-273-8255 and Press 1 or use the Veterans Crisis Line online chat.
-Both services provide free, confidential support, 24 hours a day, seven days a week.
+If you are thinking about death or suicide, call the Veterans Crisis Line now at 1-800-273-8255 and Press 1, use the Veterans Crisis Line online chat, or send a text to the Veterans Crisis Line at 838255.
+The Veterans Crisis Line offers free, confidential support, 24 hours a day, seven days a week.

 If you are a combat Veteran or experienced any sexual trauma during your military service, bring your DD214 to your local Vet Center and speak with a counselor or therapist—many of whom are Veterans themselves—for free, without an appointment, and regardless of your enrollment status with VA.